-Andrew Artis is an associate professor teaching sales and strategy courses in the Marketing Department.
-He currently serves as the director of MBA programs and is a senior researcher for the newly created Marketing and Sales Innovation Center at the Muma College of Business.
+Andrew Artis is an associate professor teaching sales and strategy courses in the Marketing Department of the Muma College of Business and serves as a senior researcher for the newly created Marketing and Sales Innovation Center.

 - MAR 3400 Professional Selling - Undergraduate

 - GEB 6895 Integrated Business Applications MBA